joekariuki/meetminds/docs/feature-roadmap.md

 - Include context information (user ID, page location, timestamp)
 - Support for both general feedback and bug reports

+### 5. Network Status Notifications

+- Display toast notification when internet connection is lost
+- Show visual indicator in UI when app is in offline mode
+- Automatically retry failed requests when connection is restored
+- Inform users when app functionality is limited due to network issues

 ## Integration & Extensibility

 ### 1. Third-Party Integrations